NataliaLKB/learn-git-basics/README.md

 ![viewing all your branches on github](./img/view-github-branches.png)

-Now merge, and delete your branch.
+Afterwards you will see a merge button.
+Press it and delete your branch.
 Now your remote branch master is completely up to date with your latest changes.

 Return to your terminal and navigate to your local master branch.
 Pull down.
 You will see your branch update (fast-forward).
 Delete the branch `update-cheatsheet`.